limistah/limistah.dev/content/posts/clean-code-review.md

 >> We are authors, and one thing about authors is that they have readers.
 Indeed, authors are responsible for communicating well with their readers, the next time you write a line of code, remember you are an author, writing for readers who will judge your effort. - _Robert Cecil Martin_

 **Be an artist, draw beautifully.
 Be a writer, write understandably.
 Be a poet, write eloquently.
-Be a programmer, write good codes.**
+Be a programmer, write good code.**